Python extension for Visual Studio Code

 - If someone has already filed an issue that encompasses your feedback, please leave a 👍/👎 reaction on the issue

-- Otherwise please file a new issue
+- Otherwise please start a new discussion

 - If you're interested in the development of the extension, you can read about our development process